-Students attending programs based at a Carrington College campus will be issued an iPad® with the latest iOS for the entirety of their enrollment.
-During this time, the iPad® remains the property of the College.
-Active students that break or lose their iPad® may obtain a replacement device from the campus.
-Upon graduation, students are welcome to keep the iPad® for their continued personal use.
+Students attending programs based at a Carrington College campus will be issued an iPad[®] with the latest iOS for the entirety of their enrollment.
+During this time, the iPad[®] remains the property of the College.
+Active students that break or lose their iPad[®] will be charged \$377 to replace the device.
+Upon graduation, students are welcome to keep the iPad[®] for their continued personal use.
 Students that cancel their enrollment, drop or are terminated from their program are expected to return the device within 30 days from their last date of attendance.
-Failure to return the iPad® may result in a charge of up to \$377 on their student ledger.
+Failure to return the iPad[®] may result in a charge of up to \$377 on their student ledger.